Do you own all of these essential home tools?

 Hacksaw

-Maybe you don’t own a Dremel Rotary Tool yet, but you need to cut a frozen bolt off of something.
-Sometimes its just easier to grab a hacksaw and go to town instead of plugging in the Dremel, finding the right tool, and setting it up.
+Maybe you don't own a Dremel Rotary Tool yet, but you need to cut a frozen bolt off of something.
+Sometimes it's just easier to grab a hacksaw and go to town instead of plugging in the Dremel, finding the right tool, and setting it up.

 Metal File